jbierowiec/construction_landing_page/README.md

 ## Overview

-This project is a sample landing page for a construction company, built using HTML5, CSS3, JavaScript, and Bootstrap 5.
+This project is a simple landing page for a construction company, built using HTML5, CSS3, JavaScript, and Bootstrap 5.
 The landing page is designed to be responsive. offering an engaging user experience across all devices, from mobile phones to desktops.

 ## Features